Demographic targeting: Race

 Dividing the market by race is important for advertisers to do.
 Race, religion and culture often go together hand in hand, which is why these factors do affect different consumer's buying decisions.
 A lot of consumers from Arab nations are Muslim, therefore an advertising campaign trying to sell a pork based product in one of these nations would be highly unsuccessful.
 This is why it is important to consider race as a way to demographically target a market.

 Multivariate demographic segmentation

 Multivariate demographic segmentation involves using at least two types of demographic variables in conjunction with each other to make the market more precise for the advertiser to target.
 This way of further segmentation is effective because it allows advertisers to filter out more consumers who won't match the demographics of the target market.

 In relation to other factors of targeting in the market

-Demographic targeting is not the only way of segmenting a market to communicate with consumers.
-There is also geographic, psychographic and behavioural segmentation.
-These different ways of targeting the market work in conjunction with demographic targeting in order for advertisers to find their ideal target market and communicate with them.
-Demographic targeting gives the marketer a good idea of who the target market is in regards to basic information.
-But it doesn't go any further than that, which is why it is best to use the methods of segmentation together to target the consumer who is open to the advertiser's message.
-Doing this allows the advertiser to gain a better understanding of their target markets attitude and beliefs which allows them to communicate more effectively and efficiently.
+Geographic, psychographic and behavioural segmentation work in conjunction with demographic targeting in order for advertisers to find their ideal target market and communicate with them.
+They give marketers more details on target markets.